wgnrto/uniteye/README.md

 ## Installation
 To get started with UnitEye in your project, you have to first copy `UnitEye`, `HolisticBarracuda`, and `com.github.homuler.mediapipe` from the root into your own projects `Packages/` folder.
 The `HolisticBarracuda` package requires some extra dependencies, which have to be added to your project `Packages/manifest.json`.
-Add the following to the `scopedRegistries` section (if it doesn't exist you have to manually add the section):
+Add the following to the `scopedRegistries` section (if it does not exist, you have to manually add the section):
 ```json
 {
     "name": "Keijiro",